MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 uid: microsoft.quantum.work-with-resource-estimator
 ---

-# Get the most out of the Resource Estimator
+# Get the most out of the Azure Quantum Resource Estimator

-Now that you've learned how to run and customize runs with the Resource Estimator, read about optimizing the execution time of resource estimations.
+Once you've learned how to [customize](xref:microsoft.quantum.overview.resources-estimator) and [submit](xref:microsoft.quantum.quickstarts.computing.resources-estimator) jobs to the Resource Estimator, you can learn how to optimize the execution time of resource estimation jobs.

 ## Handle large programs

-When you submit a resource estimation job to the Azure Quantum Resource Estimator, the quantum program is evaluated completely to extract the resource estimates.
-Therefore, large programs or programs that have loops with many iterations may take a long time to complete the resource estimation job.
+When you submit a resource estimation job to the Resource Estimator, the quantum program is evaluated completely to extract the resource estimates.
+As such, large programs or programs that have loops with many iterations may take a long time to complete the resource estimation job.

-One way to overcome long execution times is to perform resource estimation caching, a dedicated technique for Azure Quantum Resource Estimator to reduce execution time in Q# programs.
+One way to reduce long execution times is to perform *resource estimation caching*, a dedicated technique for the Resource Estimator to reduce execution time in Q# programs.

 ```qsharp
 if BeginCaching(id) {